escolmebartlebooth/usdc-t1-p2-trafficsigns/report.md

 ![alt text][image1]

 In the second vizualisation, it is clear that the distribution of classes within the training data is not uniform.
-This leads to the idea of balancing the distribution so that individual classes are not modelled to be less probable than others.
+This leads to the idea of whether to balance the distribution.

+Balancing (by augmenting the dataset with more images from the classes with fewer frequencies) should mean that in a model that generalises well the model has not 'baked in' biases around image frequency.

 ![alt text][image12]